gogre/irgo/README.md

 ...make boardcopy
 ...fillup rest of zboard with black stones
 *easy for a machine; in video simulations i manually fillup with alternating black and white to save time*
 ...poke 2 eyes in rest of zboard; endofgame:= false
+...until endofgame do
-...for onmove = {black, white} do
+......for onmove = {black, white} do
-......until endofgame do
-.........call leela-zero(zboard, onmove) => bestmoves,endofgame
-.........if null(intersection(bestmoves, group))
-............or ko(lastmove)
+.........move:= biggest(leela-zero(zboard, onmove))
-............*simulates every ko move being answered outside the group being examined*
+.........if ko(lastmove) *simulates every ko move being answered outside the group being examined*
+............or self-atari(move) *prevent leela filling in her own eyes*
 .........then move(zboard):= pass
-.........else move(zboard):= bestmove in group on zboard
+.........else move(zboard):= biggest(bestmoves in group)
 .........lastmove:= move
 ......foreach point in group do
 .........if point.occupant = enemystone and not(zboard.point.occupant = enemystone)